DeanDodds/milestoneProject3/README.md

 ![screenshot of Recipe Page ](/assets/screenshots/profile.png)

 ### Profile page
 If a user is logged in they will be able to see the profile page.
-This page will allow users to view the recipes they have created, delete recipes they have created or create new ones.
+This page will allow users to view the recipes they have created, delete recipes they have created, and create new recipes.

 ![screenshot of profile Page ](/assets/screenshots/profile.png)

 ### Administration page
-A admin page that allows admin to edit and delete user profiles and recipes
+An admin page that allows admin to edit and delete user profiles and recipes
 ![screenshot of admin Page ](/assets/screenshots/adminpage.png)

 ### Contact us page